AbdulSyed05/style-street/README.md

 ## Commit History

 - I am aware my commit history isnt what it needs to be this is because I didnt realise My VS Code was not connected to Github.
-I was in coding my app and forgot to commit on time.
+I got lost into coding my app and forgot to commit on time.

 ![Responsive](media/Responsive.png.png)